geveyesyem14/animation-card/README.md

 - Change font: Edit `@import` in the CSS file.
 - Modify colors: Update variables or classes in `styles.css`.
 - Adjust animations: Modify `transition` and `animation` properties.
+- Change the script `script.js` as per your need.

 ## 📜 License

 This project is **open-source** and available under the [MIT License](LICENSE).

 ---

-Would you like me to add a **live demo link** or improve anything else? 😊